top of page

 About EVAL Creative

 Welcome to EVAL Creative which is a portfolio site showcasing my editing & graphic arts skills.
 I first fell in love with film when I was six years old.
 My dad took me to see Star Wars the first week it was in movie theaters in 1977.
-I was mesmerized by the music, entranced with the sound effects and the visuals.
+I was mesmerized by the music and entranced by the sound effects and the visuals.
 Wow, the visuals!
 With each laser blast, each time a lightsaber was ignited, and each time I heard Darth Vader breathing, I felt like I was there fighting alongside the rebellion (as a Jedi of course).
 The music was so powerful it felt like I was floating as each piece played.
 In short, that started a lifelong love of storytelling, specifically film.

 -Ernest John Valenzuela III